 - iOS Project Properties

-You can change the Mac Build Host by clicking the Find Mac Build Host button.
+You can change the Mac Build Host by clicking the Find Xamarin Mac Agent button.
 The following screen is displayed to update the Mac Build Host:

 Visual Studio Toolbar Overview

-The Xamarin iOS for Visual Studio plug-in adds an item to the Standard toolbar, plus the new iOS toolbar.
+Xamarin iOS for Visual Studio adds items to the Standard toolbar and to the new iOS toolbar.
 The functions of these toolbars are explained below.

 - Start - Starts debugging or running the application on the selected platform.
-The Mac Build Host must be connected (see the status indicator in the iOS toolbar).
+There must be a connected Mac (see the status indicator in the iOS toolbar).

-- Solution Configurations - Allows you to select the configuration to use (eg. Debug, Release, Ad-Hoc, AppStore).
+- Solution Configurations – Allows you to select the configuration to use (e.g., Debug, Release).